pchampio/EGC-2020/README.md

   </a>
 </p>

 Our system deducted a sharp increase in paper related to the social network analysis over the past years 20 (Label 1).
 On the other hand, rule-based algorithms seem to have declined drastically (Label 6).

+## Evaluation (K-Means - 10 clusters)
-The pipeline used in this project dosn't seems to find a lot of structure for one cluster, sadly this cluster represent ~30% of our training datas.
+The pipeline used in this project dosn't seems to find a lot of structure for one cluster, sadly this cluster represent ~30% of our training datas (Silhouette plot bellow).
 <details>
 <summary> The Silhouette plot for 10 clusters</summary>
 <p align="center">